-Unlike normally distributed data where all measures of central tendency (mean, median, and mode) equal each other, in a negatively skewed data, the measures are dispersed.
+Unlike normally distributed data where all measures of central tendency (mean, median, and mode) equal each other, with negatively skewed data, the measures are dispersed.
 The general relationship between the central tendency measures in a negatively skewed distribution may be expressed using the following inequality:

 Another important note about the measures of central tendency in negatively skewed distributions is that the arithmetic mean is generally located on the left from the peak of the distribution.
 Although the rules mentioned previously are considered to be the general rules for negatively skewed distributions, you may encounter many exceptions in real life that violate the rules.

 The significant negative skewness of a distribution may not be suitable for thorough statistical analysis.
 The high skewness of the data may lead to misleading results from the statistical tests.
-Due to such a reason, negatively skewed data goes through the transformation process to make it close to the normal distribution.
+Due to this reason, the data goes through a transformation process to make it close to the normal distribution.
 The statistical tests are usually run only when the transformation of the data is complete.